 - Check the architect's qualifications and registration.
 Check the NSW Register of Architects and if in doubt call the NSW Architects Registration Board to ensure that the person you are dealing with is an architect.

-- Check out the architect's website for completed projects designed by the architect to see if you like work they have done.
+- Check out the architect's website for completed projects to see if you like their work.

 - Ask for client references to confirm the architect has good client relationships and whether previous clients are happy with the outcomes.
 Was the architect conscious of budget and time constraints?
 Was the client satisfied with the services they received?
 Is the client enjoying the project designed for them?
 Would the client recommend the architect?
 What would they do differently?